 Carefully choose the size of the solder balls while performing BGA welding.
 You will need to put a very carefully measured quantity of solder.
 Further, the solder will melt when the solder balls are heated.
 Once melted, surface tension will allow the molten solder to align the package with the PCB correctly.
 The solder will then cool and solidify.
 Thus, your BGA PCB will be all ready.
 Figure 4 shows the hands of an expert attempting to repair the solder balls of BGA.

 You will need to use reflow methods to solder a BGA package.
 You may be wondering that why that is.
-The main reason behind this is that you need to make sure that solder melts beneath the BGA modules themselves.
+The main reason behind this is that you need to ensure that solder melts beneath the BGA modules themselves.
 For this purpose, the whole assembly requires to reach up to the melting temperature.
 Finally, only reflow methods can achieve this purpose.

 Now, many devices are utilizing the BGA packages as the standard PCB BGA packages.
 Therefore, the PCB BGA packages assembly techniques are more reputable now.
-Manufacturers can handle them quite comfortable.
+Manufacturers can handle them quite comfortably.
 In the same way, BGA devices should not lead to any fears when being used in a design.

-2. Plastic Ball Grid Array (PBGA): Again, this BGA package provides low inductance, simple surface mounting, high reliability and is cheap.
+2. Plastic Ball Grid Array (PBGA): Again, this BGA package provides low inductance, simple surface mounting, high reliability, and is cheap.
 Further, its substrate has more copper layers which allow handling of more heat dissipation levels.
 You can use it for medium-performance to high-performance devices.

-4. Tape Ball Grid Array (TBGA): You can use this BGA package as a solution for medium- to high- end applications.
+4. Tape Ball Grid Array (TBGA): You can use this BGA package as a solution for medium- to high-end applications.
 You will not need to use any external heatsink as it will provide exceptional thermal performance.